 What are the limitations of a discogram?

 Because a discogram is an invasive test, it is not typically used for the initial evaluation of back pain.
 A discogram is usually recommended after conservative treatment, such as medication or physical therapy, over a period of four to six months fails to alleviate back pain.
 Because a disc can be damaged without causing pain, the results of a discogram are usually combined with other test results to determine a treatment plan.

-In the majority of cases, plain radiographs, MRI or CT (when MRI cannot be performed) are the primary exams indicated for the diagnostic evaluation of lower back pain.
+In the majority of cases, plain radiographs, spine MRI or spine CT (when MRI cannot be performed) are the primary exams indicated for the diagnostic evaluation of lower back pain.
 Other tests, such as myelography or discography, are often used in some situations to address specific clinical questions prior to performing surgical procedures.